M4he/Linux/Hardware/MacBookAir7,2.md

 `pommed-light` is a system service that handles the MacBook's display and keyboard brightness keys and is completely desktop environment agnostic.
 It depends on the `mba6x_bl` module for this model.

 In the end, I got rid of Xfce's power manager entirely - which was messing with my brightness keys although I told it not to.
+Also I didn't need the custom brightness script anymore.
 I solely rely on a slightly tweaked [TLP](http://linrunner.de/en/tlp/tlp.html) setup and `pommed` now and achieve excellent battery life.

 ```
 git clone https://github.com/bytbox/pommed-light